TheDataStation/pneuma/experiments/README.md

 ### Step 1: Represent the Datasets as Texts

 We represent each table in a dataset by describing its schema using LLMs and randomly sampling $r=5$ rows.
 We also refer to these documents as content summaries, as they summarize what each table represents. [pneuma_summarizer](pneuma_summarizer/README.md) explains to produce the documents or download previously generated ones.

+### Step 2: Index Documents

+We ingest all documents into a hybrid index, consisting of both vector and full-text indices.

 We are going to update this README to include specific steps to replicate the experiments using the scripts soon.
 Below are some details of what each directory represents.